 Welcome to the Simonside Country Fair and Hay Show website

-If you haven't yet made a donation or sponsored one of the Hay Show or Fair activities
+If you haven't yet made a donation or sponsored one of the Country Fair or Hay Show activities

-Hay bales for the competition to be at the pub by 12 noon at the latest
+All hay bales to be at the pub by 12 noon

 Judging by our Top Secret judging team commences at 12 noon